joellanciaux/composer-boop-plugin/README.md

 1. Open Cursor
 2. Start typing in the composer window
-3. When you stop typing, you'll hear a notification sound after the configured delay
+3. When you Cursor is ready for you to accept a change, you'll hear a notification sound after the configured delay

 ## Requirements